xtremestar123/claim-epic-freebies/README.md

 This is a supplementary repository for [Revadike/epicgames-freebies-claimer](https://github.com/Revadike/epicgames-freebies-claimer)

+Please leave a :star: star :star: if you find this helpful.

 ## Setup

 All you need to set this up, is to follow through this guide.